 Just like humans, some dogs have a bit more attitude than others.
 While some dogs will cower and turn away from any kind of punishment, some pups will challenge the authority being thrown their way!
 By throwing their paw at our legs in times of punishment, some pups aren’t asking for forgiveness.
 When paw throwing is associated with a playful bark, these furry friends are showing their very own version of sass!

 Think of this as an angsty teenager who is talking back to their parents.
 Our pets love us, but sometimes, they can offer an attitude when being scolded.

 Talking With Their Paws

 Just like humans, some dogs use more body language than others when they are communicating.
 The figure of speech explaining when someone “speaks with their hands”, goes for our pups as well.

-This may just be their own unique way of communicating, or the behavior of a pup who is used to getting a reaction each time they use their paws to communicate.
-Frequent pawing can be the sign of a pup who is lacking manners.
+This may just be their own unique way of communicating or the behavior of a pup who is used to getting a reaction each time they use their paws to communicate.
+Frequent pawing can be a sign of a pup who is lacking manners.